 The prohibition of manufacturing, marketing and use of asbestos and materials containing asbestos in the Republic of Croatian entered into force on 1 January 2006.

 NOTICE ON TEMPORARY SUSPENSION OF FINANCING THE COLLECTION OF CONSTRUCTION WASTE CONTAINING ASBESTOS

 In the previous years, the Environmental Protection and Energy Efficiency Fund financially supported the system of management of construction waste containing asbestos, by reimbursing the authorised collectors for the cost incurred by accepting this type of waste from the citizens.
 However, the entire system of construction waste management has to be reorganised in a comprehensive and systematic manner, which will be possible only after certain prerequisites are fulfilled.
-For the purpose of further financing it is necessary, under the Act on Sustainable Waste Management, to adopt a regulation pursuant to which the Fund will start collecting the charge for the disposal of construction waste.
-These dedicated funds would provide the resources for financing the system of management of construction waste containing asbestos and co-financing the construction of recycling yards for construction waste.
+For the purpose of further financing, it is necessary, under the Act on Sustainable Waste Management, to adopt a regulation pursuant to which the Fund will start collecting the charge for the disposal of construction waste.
+These dedicated funds would provide the resources for financing the system of management of construction waste containing asbestos and co-financing the construction of civic amenity sites (recycling yards) for construction waste.

-However, this does not mean that the citizens cannot duly dispose of asbestos waste through their utility companies since 17 landfills in Croatia have the cells for the disposal of this type of waste.
-In addition, according to the provisions of the Ordinance on waste management, the citizens can dispose in the recycling yard up to 200 kg of this type of waste once every 6 months.
-Likewise, pursuant to the provisions of the Ordinance, the units of local self-government are obliged to compensate in full to the entity managing the recycling yard (in most cases the utility company) the costs of management of construction waste containing asbestos generated in the household of the users of services.
+This does not mean that the citizens cannot properly dispose of asbestos waste through their utility companies since 17 landfills in Croatia have the cells for the disposal of this type of waste.
+In addition, according to the provisions of the Ordinance on waste management, the citizens can dispose at the civic amenity site up to 200 kg of this type of waste once every 6 months.
+Likewise, pursuant to the provisions of the Ordinance, the units of local self-government are obliged to compensate in full the entity managing the amenity site (in most cases the utility company) the costs of management of construction waste containing asbestos generated in the households of the users of their services